Get started

 You might be thinking that this seems like a lot of work, and I don’t see how I can carve off time with everything else in my backlog.
 And you’re right.
 This isn’t a trivial amount of work.
 However, you don’t need to build it overnight or even in one fell swoop.
 An excellent place to start is executing a few simple component tests automatically as part of your build deployment.
 Once you work the kinks out of that, you can start to expand your solution.

 And speaking of the backlog: this work should be part of your technical backlog, so it becomes part of your efforts towards continuous improvement.
 If this work is “off the books,” it will likely never be done.
-It’s best to manage it the same way you do your development work.
+It’s best to manage it the same way you do your continuous improvement efforts.

 Implementation Approach